evgenyneu/moa/README.md

 ## 🌿

-This project is dedicated to [Moa](https://en.wikipedia.org/wiki/Moa), flightless birds that lived in New Zealand and became extinct in 15th century.
+This project is dedicated to [the moa](https://en.wikipedia.org/wiki/Moa), flightless birds that lived in New Zealand and became extinct in 15th century.